gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy didn't even think.
 She leaped onto the nearest desk with a single bound.
 One-two-three she went from desk to desk.
-Sindy shouted her name
-but she didn't have time to hear it because she had to jump one more time and *kick!*
+Sindy shouted her name as she jumped one more time and *kicked!*

 It felt like kicking a wall,
 but the service bot rolled back a step.